Ultimate Ireland Road Trip Itinerary

 If you are looking for a slow, leisurely road trip, with lots of time for sleeping in and shopping… then this is not the itinerary for you.
 But, if you are lucky enough to spend 2 weeks in Ireland, and you have the desire to see as much of the beautiful island as possible, then read on.

 Day 01: Travel day.
 I ended up traveling for exactly 24 hours due to a late change in my departure airport so by the time I arrived in Dublin I was exhausted.
 Luckily, my travel companion wasn’t due to arrive until that evening, so I got to enjoy a nice nap in the hotel.
 We stayed just outside of Dublin at Tara Towers.
 It was a nice hotel and walking distance to a good pub.
 The local bus picked up at the airport and dropped off across the street from the hotel for only €10.
-We were also walking distance to the train which brought us into the city for only €4 round trip.
+We were also within walking distance to the train which brought us into the city for only €4 round trip.

 Day 02: Explore Dublin.
 We took the train to the Tara Street Stop and fueled up with a hearty traditional Irish Breakfast.
 From this stop, many great attractions are within walking distance.
 We walked to the Guinness Storehouse via St. Patrick’s Cathedral.
 The Cathedral was beautiful and a nice stop on our walk.
 The storehouse was very cool and well worth the visit.
 With the tour, enjoying a pint at the Gravity Bar, and picking up a few souvenirs, we spent about 2.5 hours here.
 This gave us just enough time to walk to the Irish Whiskey Museum via the Christ Church to catch our next tour.
 This was also a great stop.
 We opted for the premium package with the extra sample and a free whiskey glass which was worth the extra cost.
-After the museum, head over to the Dublin Castle.
+After the museum, head over to Dublin Castle.
 You can access the gardens for free which offers nice views of the castle.
-If you have time after the Dublin Castle, check out Trinity college.
+If you have time after Dublin Castle, check out Trinity college.
 The line to tour the Book of Kells and Old Library Exhibition was quite long so we ended up skipping this but the campus was still nice.
 This tour is also €14 per person.
 After touring the campus, head to the Temple Quarter for music and dinner.
 The main Temple Street is quite busy with lots of food options.
 On a Friday night, it was packed with standing room only to listen to music.
 Luckily, we found a pub slightly off the main road with seating and great music to wrap our day in Dublin.

 Tip: Find a pub that will have music early on to grab a seat for the music.
 Most of the pubs in the Temple Quarter will have music most nights.